-This 5 day camp is held during the first week of January each year at Cornerstone College, Mount Barker.
+Camp is held during the first week of January each year at Cornerstone College, Mount Barker.

 Join a team of young adults who are passionate about seeing South Australian young people know Jesus in a way that changes their lives.
 You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a Working with Children Check, and complete Safe Environments training.
 Find out more about the process in our FAQ section.